OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 ## Remediation

-Fully protecting against malicious file upload can be complex, and the exact steps required will vary depending on the types files that are uploaded, and how the files are processed or parsed on the server.
+Fully protecting against malicious file upload can be complex, and the exact steps required will vary depending on the types of files that are uploaded, and how the files are processed or parsed on the server.
 This is discussed more fully in the [File Upload Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html).

 ## Tools